B.C. health officials provide daily COVID-19 update at 3 p.m. | CBC News

 B.C. health officials provide daily COVID-19 update at 3 p.m.

-Dr. Bonnie Henry, B.C.'s provincial health officer, and Adrian Dix, the minister of health, will provide the latest updates on COVID-19 in the province at 3 p.m.
+B.C.
+Provincial Health Officer Dr. Bonnie Henry and Health Minister Adrian Dix will provide an update on the COVID-19 pandemic in B.C. at 3 p.m.
+PT today.

-As of Monday, there were 2,224 confirmed COVID-19 cases in B.C. and 117 people had died of the novel coronavirus.
+As of Saturday, there were 2,330 confirmed cases of COVID-19 in the province.
+So far, 129 people have died and 1,659 people have recovered from the illness.
+There was no update on Sunday.

-There were 77 COVID-19 patients in hospital, 20 of whom are in intensive care.
-The province says 1,417 people have fully recovered.
+There are 69 COVID-19 patients in hospital; 21 of them in intensive care.

-As of Tuesday afternoon, Canada crossed the grim milestone of over 4,000 coronavirus deaths.
-There have been over 62,000 confirmed cases of the disease across the country in every province and territory except Nunavut.
+This week, B.C. will begin easing some restrictions, but Henry continues to stress the importance of physical distancing, warning that despite her encouragement for people to get outside, people should still stick to their families and keep a safe distance from others.

+She also said that British Columbia is developing plans to allow family members to return to long-term care facilities to visit relatives.

 If you have a COVID-19-related story we should pursue that affects British Columbians, please email us at impact@cbc.ca.